Pepperidge Farm Stuffing Recipe

 Step 2.
 Cook for 5-6 minutes or until the veggies have softened and the onions are translucent.

 Step 4.
-Remove the pan from the heat then add the Pepperidge Farm stuffing mix to the broth mixture.
+Remove the pan from the heat, and then add the Pepperidge Farm stuffing mix to the broth mixture.

 Step 5.
 Use a large wooden spoon to fold everything together until the stuffing is moistened and has soaked up all the broth.

 Step 6.
-Transfer the stuffing mixture into a casserole dish prepared in advance with a generous spray of non-stick cooking spray.
+Transfer the stuffing mixture to a casserole dish prepared in advance, spraying it generously with non-stick cooking spray.

 Step 7.
 Cover and bake for 30 minutes or until the center of the stuffing is warm.
 For a crunchier stuffing, bake uncovered.